 How Dashlane can help: The Sharing Center is a better way to share passwords than texting, emailing, or writing them down because it keeps the passwords encrypted.
 This means that though your password is shared, it’s never revealed.
 Plus, sharing through Dashlane’s Sharing Center allows the recipient to keep it on hand, securely, in case they need to log in to a new device in the future.
 (No more “What’s the password?” texts at 1 a.m.!)

-How Dashlane can help: Share Dashlane with your friends, family, and coworkers to get them started on their journey to digital independence.
+How Dashlane can help: Share Dashlane with your friends, family, and coworkers to get them started.
 There are two ways to share Dashlane:

 Bonus tip: Now that you’ve started your relationship with passwords over again, take things to the next level by setting up two-factor authentication.
 Put simply, it’s a way for devices or websites to double-check that the person entering your password is really you.